shahbazcse/Movieo/Contents.md

         this.setState({counters});
     };

-    // Reseting Values of Components
+    // Resetting Values of Components
+        // The local state of the counter component will not be updated.
-    handleReset = () => {
+        // To update the component, we need to remove the local state and have a single source of truth. handleReset = () => {
         const counters = this.state.counters.map(c => {
             c.value = 0;